 - One of the simple conveniences in life, a remote control lets you control the air conditioner from a distance, so you can adjust the temperature or switch it on and off without getting up.

 - Self-evaporator: This ensures collected humidity and moisture from your room is simply evaporated, so you won’t have to constantly empty the collected water out.

 - These let you operate your portable air conditioner via a smartphone app, so you can turn your portable AC on an hour before you get home for ultimate temperature control and comfort.
 Many are also compatible with Amazon Alexa and Google Assistant.

-Overall, the main thing to consider if you're in the market for a portable air conditioner is your room size and whether your room can accommodate an exhaust hose.
-You should also think about the level of noise and condensation you can handle, as well as whether you'd like any handy extra features such as a dehumidifier.
-No matter whether you're shopping online or in-store, remember to do your research first.
-Our can really help you find a portable AC that will last you several summers.
+The main thing to consider if you're in the market for a portable AC s your room size and whether your room can accommodate an exhaust hose.
+Also consider the amount of noise and condensation you can handle, as well as whether you'd like any handy extra features such as a dehumidifier.